oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).

 ## 1.3 Terminology
-### 1.3.1 Terms
+### 1.3.1 Glossary

 * **Schema**:
     An abstract schema, or information model, describes the structure and value constraints of information used by applications.
 A concrete schema, or data model, describes the structure and value constraints of a document used to store information or communicate it between applications.

 * **Graph**:
     A mathematical structure used to model pairwise relations between objects.
 A graph is made up of nodes and edges.